 Sensor Usage: Information about how often you scan your Sensor.
-This includes the total number of scans, an average of how many times you scanned your Sensor each day, and the percentage of possible Sensor data recorded from your scans.
+This includes the total number of scans, an average of how many times you scanned your

+Sensor each day, and the percentage of possible Sensor data recorded from your scans.

-- Tap the symbol on any report to share a screenshot of the report. - Tap the symbol to view a description of the report. - To view a different report, tap the dropdown menu above the report, or go to the Main Menu. - On all reports except the Daily Graph and Estimated A1c, you can select to show information about your last 7, 14, 30, or 90 days.
+- Tap the < symbol on any report to share a screenshot of the report. - Tap the 1 symbol to view a description of the report. - From any report screen, swipe left or right to view the next or previous report. - On all reports except the Daily Graph and Estimated A1c, you can select to show information about your last 7, 14, 30, or 90 days.